ericchen321/smrt/index.md

 * Graphics: ACM SIGGRAPH, ToG, SCA, Eurographics;
 * Vision: ICCV, CVPR;
 * Robotics: ICRA, IROS;
-* Machine Learning: NeurIPS, ICML, ICLR.
+* Machine Learning: NeurIPS, ICML, ICLR;
+* Biomechanics: Journal of Biomechanics.

-The above list is not exhaustive and we welcome our fellow readers to suggest relevant papers from other venues.
-Ideally we will focus on more recent (ex.
-SIGGRAPH 2019) papers but there will be room for relevant, older papers.
+The list above is not exhaustive, and we welcome our fellow readers to suggest relevant papers from other venues.
+Ideally, we will focus on more recent papers (published in <=2 years) but there will be room for older but interesting papers.
 Textbook chapters are also welcome, so long as they are relevant and accessible to everyone.

 **Upcoming, finished and suggested papers.** You can find the schedule of upcoming papers under Section [Upcoming Papers](/papers_upcoming/).
 Previously discussed papers are under [Discussed Papers](/papers_discussed/).
 Papers suggested by group members but not discussed yet are under [Suggested Papers](/papers_suggested/).